zhyd1997/storybook/docs/_snippets/portable-stories-jest-override-set-project-annotations.md

 import { beforeAll } from '@jest/globals';
 import { render as testingLibraryRender } from '@testing-library/react';
 import { setProjectAnnotations } from '@storybook/react';
-import * as addonAnnotations from 'my-addon/preview';
+// 👇 Import the exported annotations, if any, from the addons you're using; otherwise remove this import * as addonAnnotations from 'my-addon/preview';
 import * as previewAnnotations from './.storybook/preview';